rackerlabs/design-system/_docs/style/colors.md

 ## The Helix color palette

-The Helix color palette consists of deep modern hues juxtaposed with dichromatic steel and gray families.
-Our color palette has been selected to enhance usability while adhering to accessibility criteria.
-The guidelines outline color usage for individual components.
+The Helix color palette is designed to feel modern while enhancing user interface (UI) usability and visual accessibility.
+In Helix color is used to communicate meaning, directs users' attention appropriately, and supports way-finding.
+The color palette is divided into color families that help you build more consistent, usable, and delightful UI experiences.
+These guidelines outline color usage in Helix.

 {% figure [caption:"Helix Color Palette"] [class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/style/color-palette/color-palette.png" width="1900"/>